chonla/hatch/README.md

 }
 ```

-The above egg will results of 2 tables:
+The above egg gives results of 2 tables:

 Table : **person**